-Figure 1: Characteristics of the marine heatwave hitting the North Atlantic across 2023 between 10 °S and 50 °N: total number of heatwave days (panel a); evolution of the total area and area by category affected by MHW events (panel b); representation of the MHW event for 2023 in terms of mean duration, intensity, maximum coverage (bubble size), and activity (coloured bubble) relative to previous years (panel c).
-White contours in panel a refers to the annual mean of absolute wind anomaly (m/s).
+Figure 1.
+Characteristics of the marine heatwave hitting the North Atlantic across 2023 between 10° S and 50° N: total number of heatwave days (a); evolution of the total area and area by category affected by MHW events (b); and representation of the MHW event for 2023 in terms of mean duration, intensity, maximum coverage (bubble size) and activity (coloured bubble) relative to previous years (c).
+White contours in panel (a) refers to the annual mean of absolute wind anomaly (m s-1).

-Figure 2: Highest marine heatwave category reached in 2023 (panel a); month during which the highest category first occurred (panel b).
-Zones delimited in white in panel a and black in panel b refer to the Longhurst bio provinces.
+Figure 2.
+Highest marine heatwave category reached in 2023 (a) and month during which the highest category first occurred (b).
+Zones delimited in white in panel (a) and black in panel (b) refer to the Longhurst biogeochemical provinces.